Ayut0/Ayut0/README.md

  Hello there!
 I'm Yuto, an experienced Software developer with a strong passion for crafting exceptional user experiences.
 I specialize in utilizing Next.js, TypeScript, Node.js and GraphQL to build modern and performant web applications.
 With a dedicated work ethic and a problem-solving mindset, I strive to deliver logical and efficient solutions.

 ## 📫 How to reach me ...
-I am open to a software developer position.

 Please feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/yutoyama)